Subscription Management

 Assigning Subscriptions to Accounts

-Subscriptions can be assigned to multiple accounts, allowing you to share a single subscription across different accounts.
-This includes the ability to mix accounts from different platforms - for example, you can assign both GitHub organizations and Azure DevOps organizations to the same subscription, making it easier to manage backups across your entire infrastructure.
+Subscriptions can be assigned to multiple accounts, allowing you to share a single subscription across different accounts — including accounts from different platforms.
+This makes it easier to manage backups across your entire infrastructure.

 To Assign a Subscription